espruino/EspruinoTools/README.md

-  --config key=value       : Set internal Espruino config option -t,--time                : Set Espruino's time when uploading code -o out.js                : Write the actual JS code sent to Espruino to a file -ohex out.hex            : Write the JS code to a hex file as if sent by E.setBootCode -n                       : Do not connect to Espruino to upload code --board BRDNAME/BRD.json : Rather than checking on connect, use the given board name or file -f firmware.bin[:N]      : Update Espruino's firmware to the given file
+  --config key=value       : Set internal Espruino config option -t,--time                : Set Espruino's time when uploading code -o out.js                : Write the actual JS code sent to Espruino to a file --ohex out.hex           : Write the JS code to a hex file as if sent by E.setBootCode --storage fn:data.bin    : Write a file named 'fn' to Storage, must be used with --ohex --storage .boot0:-       : Store program code in the given Storage file (not .bootcde) -n                       : Do not connect to Espruino to upload code --board BRDNAME/BRD.json : Rather than checking on connect, use the given board name or file -f firmware.bin[:N]      : Update Espruino's firmware to the given file